tinySSB/tiny-ssb-spec/README.md

 These fields have been factored out for optimization reasons as a receiving node knows their values or can compute them once a packet has been received.
-In other words, these three fields are implicit.
-We also call these fields 'shadow fields' as they belong to a packet and follow it but they are not "expressed on the wire".
+In other words, these three fields are _implicit_.
+We also call these fields **'shadow fields'** as they belong to a packet and follow it but they are not "expressed on the wire".
 The following diagram shows a packet's shadow fields.

 ```